 After cloud services became popular, most organizations adopted some component of cloud infrastructure.
 Usually, security services are deployed along with the infrastructure to ensure data protection and integrity.
 There are plenty of real-world examples of the way SECaaS is used.
 The following are some examples of the way SECaaS is used today:

 - Implement disaster recovery.
 A disaster recovery plan is required by many of today’s regulatory standards.
 Without a plan, organizations could be fined thousands of dollars for violations.
-Cloud resources can be used as failover, backups, and recovery options should the organization suffer from a disaster and ensure the business follows regulatory requirements.
+Security as a Service can be used as failover, backups, and recovery options should the organization suffer from a disaster and ensure the business follows regulatory requirements.

 - Continuous data monitoring.
 Monitoring is also a part of many regulatory standards.
 Monitoring data involves identifying threats and alerting administrators of suspicious activity.
 Suspicious activity includes low-privileged users requesting access to sensitive files, unusual traffic patterns across sensitive network segments, or an increase of failed authentication attempts.
 Monitoring alerts administrators that the organization could be under a targeted attack.